 Drew Mitchell, has been a professional dancer, teacher and choreographer since 2010.
 He has an extensive background in partner dancing in Ballroom, Latin, Country Western, and of course West Coast Swing.
 In 2015 Drew decided to shift his main focus to West Coast Swing in his pursuit of becoming a champion.
 Drew strives to be a leader and role model in the local, and dance community as a whole.

-Tyler Osborne recently moved here from Salt Lake City.
+Tyler Osborne, All Star dancer, recently moved here from Salt Lake City.

 He definitely won over the students the first time he taught at our Friday night dance.